 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

-When an unconfident young woman is cursed with an old body by a spiteful witch, her only chance of breaking the spell lies with a self-indulgent yet insecure young wizard and his companions in his legged, walking home.
+When an unconfident young woman is cursed with an old body by a spiteful witch, her only chance of breaking the spell lies with a self-indulgent yet insecure young wizard and his companions in his legged, walking castle.

-The son of a sailor, 5-year old Sosuke lives a quiet life on an oceanside cliff with his mother Lisa.
+The son of a sailor, 5-year-old Sosuke lives a quiet life on an oceanside cliff with his mother Lisa.
 One fateful day, he finds a beautiful goldfish trapped in a bottle on the beach and upon rescuing her, names her Ponyo.
 But she is no ordinary goldfish.
 The daughter of a masterful wizard and a sea goddess, Ponyo uses her father's magic to transform herself into a young girl and quickly falls in love with Sosuke, but the use of such powerful sorcery causes a dangerous imbalance in the world.
 As the moon steadily draws nearer to the earth and Ponyo's father sends the ocean's mighty waves to find his daughter, the two children embark on an adventure of a lifetime to save the world and fulfill Ponyo's dreams of becoming human.Written by

 The Massie Twins

 76 of 90 people found this review helpful.